 A good number of businesses are embracing Yellowbook and Superpages online directory listings as part of their SEO program.
 Are these listings credible?

 A year ago, I would have said ‘absolutely not,’ but I am finding that these sites are starting to rank really well.
 It now creates a two-click to engage instead of a one-click to engage.
-My advice would be to get help from SEO Cheshire and take the cheapest package you can get, just to keep a listing there.
 Think of it as another directory you are listing yourself in.

 It does nothing for the SEO on YOUR websites.
 It’s no different than having your business listed in Yelp, Google local, or any other business directory.